Legends and Lore

 Mari Lwyd

-A Welsh wassailing custom of a mounted horse skull decorated with ribbons and a flowing white shawl carried to local houses.
-A hidden Mari Lwyd carrier requests entry with a song.
-The householders refuse, but eventually relent.
-The merry carrier enters to a welcomed food and drink.
-The un-housebroken Mari Lwyd soon misbehaves, bucking and snapping at children and hosts, embarrassing the carrier and entertaining all.
-Mari Lwyds are unpredictable when boozy.
+Mari Lwyd is an old Welsh wassailing custom of a mounted horse skull decorated with ribbons and a flowing white shawl, traveling to local houses.
+The Mari Lwyd carrier, hidden under the shawl, will request entry at a neighbor’s door with a song.
+The householder refuses but then willingly relents.
+The merry, hidden carrier enters to receive welcomed food and drink.
+The un-housebroken Mari Lwyd, however, soon misbehaves, bucking and snapping at children and hosts, embarrassing its carrier while entertaining all involved.
+The naughty Mari Lwyds never could handle its wassail.

 Knee-Hugger Elves

-Invasive little North Pole narks placed vicariously throughout the homes of curious children during the 1950-1960s.
-Santa’s town criers, they’d innocently sit, eyes wide and ears pricked to hear tiny sounds of naughtiness to report.
-Parents often wielded this reputation to keep misbehaving to a minimum at holiday time.
-Knee-huggers were in plain sight, under the rouse of mantle decorations or Christmas tree ornaments.
-Some still remain in cobweb attics and boxes of discarded memories.
-Decades later, they can be seen peaking from room corners in the dead of winter nights, taking notice, writing their lists, and checking them twice.
+Knee-huggers were invasive little North Pole snitches placed throughout the homes of curious children, era 1950-1960s.
+Santa’s town criers, they’d innocently sit, eyes wide and ears pricked to report the first sounds of naughtiness.
+Parents utilized their stealth-operative reputations to keep misbehaving at a minimum.
+Knee-huggers were kept in plain sight, as mantle decorations or Christmas tree ornaments.
+Some remain in cobweb attics and boxes of discarded memories.
+Decades later, they peek from room corners in the dead of winter nights, taking notice, writing lists to be checked twice.

 photo credit: pixabay Simon Fischer